infusion/node-dsh/README.md

 'historyLimit'
 ---
-The maximum amount of lines getting written back to the history file.
+The maximum number of lines getting written back to the history file.
 Default is null, which means everything is written

+'historyIgnoreDuplicate'
+---
+Boolean to ignore a command of being written to history twice, if the previous command was the same.
+Default is false, so every command is written to history

 Copyright and licensing
 ===